TKA-Andrew/TKA-Andrew.github-io/README.md

 ## Development server

+Run `npm start` to run the app in development mode.
+Open `http://localhost:4200/` to view it in the browser.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The page will reload if you make edits.